addisonElliott/polarTransform/docs/source/user-guide.rst

 .. currentmodule:: polarTransform

-:class:`convertToPolarImage` and :class:`convertToCartesianImage` are the two primary classes on which this entire project is based on.
+:class:`convertToPolarImage` and :class:`convertToCartesianImage` are the two primary functions that make up this package.
 The two functions are opposites of one another, reversing the action that the other function does.

+As the names suggest, the two functions convert an image from the cartesian or polar domain to the other domain with a given set of parameters.
+The power of these functions is that the user can specify the resulting image resolution, interpolation order, initial and final radii or angles and much much more.
+See the :doc:`polarTransform` for more information on the specific parameters that are supported.

+Since there are quite a few parameters that can be specified for the conversion functions, the class :class:`ImageTransform` is created and returned from the :class:`convertToPolarImage` or :class:`convertToCartesianImage` functions (along with the converted image) that contains the arguments specified.
+The benefit of this class is that if one wants to convert the image back to another domain or convert points on either image to/from the other domain, they can simply call the functions within the :class:`ImageTransform` class without specifying all of the arguments again.

 Example 1
 --------------